KChen-lab/SCMarker/README.md

 # SCMarker

-SCMarker performs cell-type-specific marker selection from single cell RNA sequenceing data.
+SCMarker performs cell-type-specific marker selection from single cell RNA sequencing data.
 It provides users a tool for selecting features from tens of thousands of genes for further cell-type clustering analysis.

 SCMarker is done based on two hypotheses: